ISU-MolPhyl/EEOB563/computer_labs/lab7/README.md

 #### Installation

-The program is already installed in `/work/class-faculty/dlavrov/eeob563`, but you can dowload it from its [github repository](https://github.com/smirarab/ASTRAL/).
+The program is already installed in `/work/class-faculty/dlavrov/eeob563`, but you can dowload it from its [github repository](https://github.com/smirarab/ASTRAL/) or use the module `module load astral` (older version).

 #### EXECUTION:
 * ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) but you need `java` to run it.